 The most effective way to do this is to plot buyer journeys by channel presence and content consumption.
 Introduce buyer personas or segmentation in order to ensure that appropriate customers see the right marketing messages.
 If an e-commerce site is seeing purchase traffic through its mobile app from women who previously viewed its Pinterest, but not men – entirely plausible – then it’s clear that messages in that part of the funnel should be oriented toward its female clientele.
 Assess each channel’s likely funnel stage for each persona and build each persona custom omnichannel funnels using the user data you already have.

-We can do that by integrating online and offline channels using beacon marketing, and consciously providing support for both showrooming and web-rooming.
-If you have an offline presence – a bricks-and-mortar store, a stall, a team on the ground – you can provide both, and enable both.
+We can do that by integrating online and offline channels using beacon marketing and consciously providing support for both showrooming and webrooming.
+If you have an offline presence—a brick-and-mortar store, a stall, a team on the ground – you can provide both and enable both.

 Help customers showroom; after all, if they want your products, the money will wind up in your pocket whether it comes in through the cash register or an online payment collection system.
 Offer ‘seamless showrooming’ – scannable QR codes let consumers automatically go to the right page in your app or mobile site to buy the item they’re looking at online and have it delivered.

 Webrooming is going to happen anyway.
-Use location targeting in your mobile app to alert customers to the presence of product they’ve been eyeing up online when they pass the store – and inside the store, use beacon marketing to guide them right to the product, or to other similar items.
-Remember to make sure these are ‘switchable tracks’ – the same consumer might want to web-room, try on the item, then buy a different item online instore.
+Use location targeting in your mobile app to alert customers to the presence of a product they’ve been eyeing up online when they pass the store – and inside the store, use beacon marketing to guide them right to the product or to other similar items.
+Remember to make sure these are ‘switchable tracks’ – the same consumer might want to web-room, try on the item, then buy a different item online in-store.

 According to Neil Mohan, Google’s VP of Display Advertising, ‘90% of consumers start a task on one device and finish it on another.’
 They’re taking a multi-device journey to purchase, and our marketing needs to support them in that.
-That means we need to construct not multiple funnels but seamless device agnostic journeys that allow consumers to drive an omnichannel marketing experience themselves.
-But 65% of those multi-device journeys start on a smartphone, another 11% on tablets, so marketers would be crazy not to build those journeys starting with mobile.
+That means we need to construct not multiple funnels but seamless device-agnostic journeys that allow consumers to drive an omnichannel marketing experience themselves.
+But 65% of those multi-device journeys start on a smartphone and another 11% on tablets, so marketers would be crazy not to build those journeys starting with mobile.

-We have a good idea of the shape of Sam’s buyer journey, though, so we can build him a better one the same shape.
-Consider a ‘buy this later’ button to avoid carts being used as a ‘maybes’ collection, try optimising in-app upselling and cross-selling to show Sam other purchases he might be interested in, and when it’s time to reinforce his journey from the app to the checkout, consider timed, triggered emails offering free shipping.
+We have a good idea of the shape of Sam’s buyer journey, though, so we can build him a better one with the same shape.
+Consider a ‘buy this later’ button to avoid carts being used as a ‘maybes’ collection; try optimizing in-app upselling and cross-selling to show Sam other purchases he might be interested in; and when it’s time to reinforce his journey from the app to the checkout, consider timed, triggered emails offering free shipping.
 That’s reinforcing the conversion phase of the journey without diverting him from the path he likes.

 Think of it this way: marketing used to be designed to get people to want things.
 Products, meetings with sales reps, or a certain feeling associated with the service or item on offer, were all the target of protracted campaigns in the past.
 We were aiming to create a moment when our customers felt, ‘I want that.’